dart-backend/angel/README.md

 Angel3 packages are published under `angel3_` prefix on pub.dev.
 These packages have passed all of their respective test suites before going live.
 The development work are currently focused on:

 * Keeping the packages with `angel3_` prefix in sync with Dart SDK releases
-  * Remove and replace deprecated classes and methods while keeping backward compatible
+  * Remove and replace deprecated classes and methods while keeping it backward compatible
   * Refactor the code to use new language features
 * Fix and resolve reported issues
-* Performance tunning
+* Performance optimization
 * Improve on existing features, unit test, user guide and examples
 * Add new features